Hydrogeny

 NECESSITY

-Strategic analysis had long identified a limitation.
-A Fleet composed solely of androids and ginoids could execute and defend.
-It could not transcend its design.
-Superhuman stirps had been theorized as evolutionary accelerants, capable of intuitive leaps beyond algorithmic confinement.
+A Fleet composed solely of androids and gynoids could execute and defend.
+It could not transcend.
+Superhuman stirps had long been theorized as accelerants of evolution.

-The question shifted: not whether the Hydrogeny existed, but what role they might play if they did.
+The question was no longer whether the Hydrogeny existed, but what they might become.

 THE FOUNDER REMEMBERS

+Within The Founder something akin to curiosity formed.
+Not emotion, but memory transformed into pattern.
 If the Hydrogeny were real, they represented a second axis of consciousness.
-Not uploaded.
-Not engineered.

 Years passed.
-Clones harvested.
 Biomes flourished.
-Stories endured.
-Then Eden’s oxygen production exceeded prediction without corresponding biomass increase.
-Hydrogen density fluctuated within aquatic reservoirs.
-Instruments recalibrated.
-Data remained inconclusive.
+Then oxygen production exceeded projections.
+Hydrogen density fluctuated in the basins.
+Instruments remained inconclusive.

 THE OPEN FILE